Developer-Autodesk/forge.learning/docs/modelderivative/translate/README.md

 ![](https://developer.doc.autodesk.com/bPlouYTd/96/_images/MD-overview-diagram.png)

+Not sure if your files are compatible?
+Check the [supported translations](https://developer.autodesk.com/en/docs/model-derivative/v2/overview/supported-translations/).

 At this section, let's call [POST Job](https://developer.autodesk.com/en/docs/model-derivative/v2/reference/http/job-POST/) to start the translation process.
 Note that this endpoint is asynchronous and initiates a process that runs in the background, rather than keeping an open HTTP connection until completion.
-Use the GET :urn/manifest endpoint to poll for the job’s completion.

-Not sure if your files are compatible?
-Check the [supported translations](https://developer.autodesk.com/en/docs/model-derivative/v2/overview/supported-translations/).

 Choose your language: [NodeJS](modelderivative/translate/nodejs) | [.NET](modelderivative/translate/net)